 Causes and Solutions

+While either model of a washing machine can vibrate for various reasons, front loaders tend to vibrate more than top loading washing machines.
 That's because high-efficiency models have a much faster spin cycle.
 Several things can cause a washing machine to vibrate and usually, you can find a way to fix the problem.

 - Leveling: Washers have self or manual leveling feet.
 It's important, when first setting up a machine, to ensure that all four feet are adjusted and the washer is level.
 Usually, the feet turn to adjust, but self-leveling feet have a different mechanism and you may have to slightly lift the machine to level and for the incorrect foot to self-adjust.
 Use a level to ensure accuracy.